organisciak/dissertation/document/1_intro.md

 \newthought{While crowdsourcing has shown itself as a useful method} for enriching information objects, there remains the question of how the method of collection affects the way the data can be used.
 Contributors are self-selected and often without verified reliability, training or expertise.
-Agreement is sometimes a useful metric for objective information, but sometimes there is value in disagreement, such as in collaborative filtering.
+Agreement is a useful metric for collecting and reconciling objective information, but sometimes there is value in disagreement, such as in collaborative filtering.

 Variance that exists between different contributors adds noise both to tasks that make a subjective assumption and tasks that make an objective assumption.